marcklim/marcklim.github.io/drafts/2020-xx-xx-reflecting-on-10-years-at-ms.md

 - open to different platforms.
 I use an iPHone and a yubikey
 - companies can keep working the way they have been working - e. g.
 GH
 - openness to different personas - developers and non-developers, developed and developing countries

+Tools have changed and there are a bunch of new tools
+- It's not your dad's office nay more.
+SharePoint became OneDrive and teams.
+You have access on all devices
+- Massive innovation, hard to keep track and stay up to date
+- GitHub has come in, replacing Azure Dev Ops and doing things I didn't think it would do.
+And someitmes simple seems to be better
+- Being open is becoming more important